Polity Press, 2017

 This book has two big themes.
 One is that the scientific enterprise rests on certain values, which are attractive and should be pursued, and are consonant with a democratic polity and society (though not quite the same as those of democracy).
 The other is that there should be a "College of Owls", staffed by sociologists of science (and a few sociologically-minded scientists) which can advise democratic governments about scientific controversies, in particular about whether there really is a serious controversy on a certain subject.

-I have some thoughts, but they since articulating them into a coherent whole is too much trouble for right now, I will give the book less thought than it deserves.
+I have some thoughts, but since articulating them into a coherent whole is too much trouble for right now, I will give the book less thought than it deserves.

 Democratic (and other) governments have long institutionalized means of getting advice on scientific and technological questions.
-(In the US, this is largely but by no hardly exclusively done through the National Academy; IMHO, the Office of Technology Assessment should be revived.)
+(In the US, this is largely but not exclusively done through the National Academy; IMHO, the Office of Technology Assessment should be revived.)
 Expanding this to getting advice about understanding the state of scientific controversies is probably a wise development, and I am fully persuaded by Collins and Evans's arguments that this would not pre-judge what governments should do.
 (It is perfectly coherent to say "Yes, we understand the science says X, which would seem to imply Y, but we are going to do Z, because considerations A, B, and C are all more important.")
 I am less persuaded that this can really be cleanly separated from evaluating the science itself, but that may be incidental.
 If every report from the Academy was paired with a report from the Owls, about the state of the scientific debate, and whether any appearance of controversy is worth taking seriously, this might well be very valuable.

 If Collins and Evans gave any explanation for why an un-democratic regime could not also have a College of Owls, and use it just as effectively as a democratic regime, I missed it.
 They do, in their last chapter, argue that the values underpinning the scientific enterprise are congruent with those underpinning (modern, liberal) democracies, but at best this just says that it can be hard to conduct scientific inquiry under non-democratic regimes, when they choose to interfere.
 Well, so it is, as we know in part from heroic examples of resistance on the part of scientists.
 But it can also be hard to conduct scientific inquiry in a democracy, when the demos chooses to interfere.
 Indeed, one strand of very learned opinion claims that inquiry does better under the protection of free-thinking princes than subject to the scrutiny, not to say the persecution, of the demos.
 (There are two ways we know that "Socrates is mortal", after all.)
 Now, maybe liberal democracy is a lot better than either autocracies with occasional free-thinkers in charge, or il-liberal democracy.
 But if one is going to write at length about the harmony between science and democracy, one should really think through these matters (as many have, for a long time).